-In some cases you have to be firm, especially if the present situation is unhealthy or unsafe.
+In some cases, you have to be firm, especially if the present situation is unhealthy or unsafe.
 If you have to act against the wishes of the person with cancer, be direct and explain what you’re going to do.
 In other cases, there’s room to negotiate.
-All of you, the patient, the family, and you, the caregiver, will need to be sure you have covered all options.
+All of you, the patient, the family, and you, the caregiver, will need to be sure you’ve covered all options.

 You’ll also need to talk about each person’s concerns.
 For instance, things like patient safety, convenience, finances, and the care needed should be discussed.
 Clear plans must be outlined.
 It helps to check out the physical setting and set up a timeline of patient needs.
 For instance, are there just certain times during treatment when someone needs to be with the patient?
 Where will the patient sleep?
 How about getting up and down the steps inside or outside the house?

 If this still isn’t working, a social worker may be helpful in exploring options and setting plans in motion.
 It may also help to have a family meeting with at least some members of the cancer care team so that you can get their input and support.